NeMe Arts Centre

 Full or partially funded project proposals are evaluated by the NAC committee based on the strength of the application, suitability of the project for the NeMe Centre Arts space and the resolution of the ideas underpinning the proposal in line with the aims and objectives of NeMe.
 If you have a proposal for us please get in touch.

-Past residency guests include: Dr Lanfranco Aceti (IT), George Alexander (AU), James Bridle (UK), Dr Nico Carpentier (BE), Marc Garrett (UK), Ruth Catlow (UK), Marie Gaulis (CH), Nina Czegledy (US), Dr Inès Gaulis (CH), Srećko Horvat (HR), Sanela Jahić (SI), Ernest Larsen (US), Dr Marc James Léger (CA), Dr Areti Leopoulou (GR), Maya Linden (AU), Peter Lyssiotis (AU), David McMinn (AU), prof. Sherry Milner (US), Jonathan Munro (UK), prof. Sheila Pinkel (US), Ozden Sahin (TR), Dr Cayley Sorochan (CA), prof. George Tsaras (GR), Geert Vermeire (BE), Dr Iannis Zannos (GR), and others.
+NeMe was running a free residency for artists, writers, scholars, and theorists from 2006-2020.
+The costs for this residency was partially funded by the Cyprus Ministry of Education and Culture from 2007-2010.
+From 2011-2020, the residency costs were fully covered by the NeMe founders.
+The financial impact from Covid-19 in 2020, has unfortunately forced us to close this part of our programme.
+Through the years our residency guests included: Dr Lanfranco Aceti (IT), George Alexander (AU), James Bridle (UK), Dr Nico Carpentier (BE), Marc Garrett (UK), Ruth Catlow (UK), Marie Gaulis (CH), Nina Czegledy (US), Dr Inès Gaulis (CH), Srećko Horvat (HR), Sanela Jahić (SI), Ernest Larsen (US), Dr Marc James Léger (CA), Dr Areti Leopoulou (GR), Maya Linden (AU), Dr Garrett Lynch (IRL) (IE), Peter Lyssiotis (AU), David McMinn (AU), prof. Sherry Milner (US), Jonathan Munro (UK), prof. Sheila Pinkel (US), Ozden Sahin (TR), Dr Cayley Sorochan (CA), prof. George Tsaras (GR), Geert Vermeire (BE), Dr Iannis Zannos (GR), and others.

 NAC Board of Consultants